 "Unbelievably beautiful golf course that can be as tough or easy as you want it to be depending on the set of tees that you play.
 The all bent grass golf course in central Virginia is a treat to play.
 This is a must play for any avid golfer!" - Jack

 "What a course!
 Every hole is gorgeous, challenging yet fair.
 A must to play if you're in the Charlottesville area.
 A solid 10+" - Burns

 "Best course in Virginia...you won't be disappointed.
 This is the best course in the state of Virginia, guaranteed.
 The course is immaculate, the scenery is amazing, and the course is challenging.
 I would not recommend it for beginners, but all golfers will appreciate the course layout and beauty.
 The staff is incredibly friendly and members that I encountered were pleasant to be around as well.
 Anyone who has anything negative to say about this course is crazy.
 It is worth every penny!" - JB

-*Spring Creek Members have preferences on Saturday, Sunday, & Holidays so please call the golf shop for availability.
+*Spring Creek Members have preferences Friday through Sunday, & on Holidays so please call the golf shop for availability.

 |In Season Rates (April to November)|

 |7am - 12pm||$105||$150|

 The full-service golf shop at Spring Creek Golf Club can provide you with all your equipment and golfing apparel needs to get to the first tee in comfort and style.
 We offer the latest apparel and equipment from the top brands in the industry.

 Our golf professionals can assist you with purchases for yourself or for friends and family.
 Stop by to pick up gifts for holidays or special occasions for that avid golfer in your life.
 We also offer gift certificates that may be used for greens fees and merchandise.